• Skip to primary navigation

 What are Parmentier Potatoes?

-They are cubes of potato baked in the oven with garlic and herbs until golden and crisp, the centre of the cubes still being soft and fluffy.
-Originally the cubes of potatoes were fried in butter, this recipe uses slightly healthier olive oil.
+Parmentier potatoes are oven roasted potatoes with garlic and herbs.
+Originally the cubes of potatoes were fried in butter, however this recipe uses slightly healthier olive oil.

-ingredients needed to make parmentier potatoes: potatoes, sprigs of fresh rosemary and thyme, olive oil, salt and black pepper
+ingredients needed to make the recipe: potatoes, olive oil, garlic, rosemary, thyme, salt and pepper.

 How to make Parmentier potatoes